 Helping a Friend with an Addiction

-When a friend shows signs of abusing alcohol or other drugs, it is hard to know what
+When a friend shows signs of abusing alcohol or other drugs, it's hard to know what

-Addiction begins with drug abuse.
-Drugs not only interfere with normal
+Addiction begins with alcohol or drug abuse.
+Drugs and alcohol interfere with normal

-brain functioning,

-but they also have a long-term effect on the brain.
+brain functioning.
+But they also have a long-term effect on the brain.
 At some point,

-changes happen in the brain that can turn drug abuse into addiction.
+changes happen in the brain that can turn drug and alcohol abuse into addiction.

 Addiction can be physical, psychological, or both.

-With a physical addiction, a person's body becomes dependent on the drug.
+Physical addiction.
+A person's body becomes dependent on the drug.
 It needs more and more of it to get

 the same effect.
-When the person stops using the drug, he or she may develop
+This is called tolerance.
+When the person stops using the drug, they

-With a psychological addiction, a person's mind craves the feeling that the drug gives or feels emotionally
+Psychological addiction.
+A person's mind craves the feeling that the drug gives.
+Or the person feels emotionally

-awful when he or she stops using the drug.
-The person can be overcome by the
+awful when they stop using the drug.
+The person can be overcome by the desire to get

-Research has shown that addiction is a brain disorder, and it is just as life-threatening
+Research has shown that addiction is a brain disorder.
+It's just as life-threatening

-of addiction can hurt family, friends, or coworkers.
-Yet you may be in the best position to help
+can hurt family, friends, or coworkers.
+But you may be in the best position to help

-the addict recognize the need to seek treatment.
+the addict understand the need to seek treatment.
 Most people who are in recovery

 say they got help because a friend or relative was honest with them about their drinking